-Additional criteria apply to the funding of 'high cost' cases and group litigation.
-Funding may be refused in the light of the resources available; a high cost case will have to compete against other cases which also meet the basic funding criteria and which are seeking funding.
-The LSC sets funding priorities which may change from time to time and have regard to the overall resources available in the Central Budget.
-An annual affordability review is carried out which takes account of factors including the prospects of success, the likely costs, the importance of the case to the Claimants and the public interest.
+Funding may also be refused in the light of the resources available; a high cost case will have to compete against other cases which also meet the basic funding criteria and which are seeking funding.
+The Legal Services Commission (LSC) sets funding priorities which may change from time to time and have regard to the overall resources available in the Central Budget.
+An annual affordability review is carried out which takes account of factors including the prospects of success, the likely costs, the importance of the case to the claimants and the public interest.
 Guidance issued by the LSC makes clear that legal aid will not generally be granted to conduct scientific research and that actions against manufacturers of products that are subject to a sophisticated regulatory regime (such as medicines) will generally be considered a lower funding priority.